-I share a lot of articles on social media but I wanted to make a list of some of the most influential articles and podcasts I’ve come across over the past few years.
-Please let me know if you find any of this helpful or have other articles, podcasts or books that you recommend as well.
+Please let me know if you find any of this helpful or have other articles, podcasts, or books that you recommend as well.

-This podcast really helped me re-evaluate the way I looked at my personal success and self worth as a reflection of my level of success.
+This podcast helped me re-evaluate the way I looked at my personal success and self-worth as a reflection of my level of success.
 The section about grit gave me a more healthy way to look at failure along with the article below from 99U.

 Growth mentality.
 Disconnecting your failures with your self worth and realizing that you need to fail (and learn from that failure) in order to grow into the person you want to be.
 Each failure is a step closer to success.

-This article helped me in a time when I was paralyzed by fear of failure.
+This article helps me every time I’m paralyzed by fear of failure.

-This book is about the entrepreneurial myths.
+This book is about entrepreneurial myths.
 If you want to start a business or already have, READ THIS BOOK.
-I found it incredibly inspiring, useful and eye opening.
+I found it incredibly inspiring, useful, and eye-opening.